PanGalacticTech/project_template/[1]requirements_capture.md

 > HL.10.
 Power board will be protected from reversed supply voltages <br>
 > HL.11.
 Power Board will be protected from over-current conditions<br>
 > HL.12.
 PCB must have same footprint & mounting screwholes as V1, to aid in assembly <br>
 > HL.13.
-5v bus will be protected from over-voltage condition
+5v bus will be protected from over-voltage condition. <br>
 > HL.14.
 Each power bus will display visual (LED) indication of correct operation or fault conditions (over/under voltage) <br>